-Samantha Bise is an academic librarian, instructor of English, and published poet living in Pennsylvania.
+Samantha Bise is a published poet, freelance writer and editor, owner of an independent publisher, academic librarian, GED tutor, and instructor of college English living in Harrisburg, Pennsylvania.
 Most of her writing focuses on community issues, like homelessness, poverty, incarceration, the opioid epidemic, mental illness, and education.
-Her poetry has been published in books and digital anthologies, been performed at local events, and received awards.
 In addition to teaching and writing, Samantha volunteers with various organizations in her community.
 Above all else, she believes in education, giving back to community, and the importance of sharing our truths with each other.

 Samantha has been a writer since she was able to hold a crayon in her hand, but she didn’t begin to find her own voice as a poet until she was an undergraduate student, when she earned her bachelor’s degree in English Professional Writing and found herself signing up for African American poetry classes.
 She was amazed by voices like Jupiter Hammon, Phillis Wheatley, and Langston Hughes–proof that story-sharing and revolution are not mutually exclusive; proof that using your voice, no matter the consequences, can make a difference for a generation.
 She found a deep appreciation for the power that reading, writing, and learning had over somebody’s freedom–if not their physical freedom, their intellectual freedom.
 This led to Samantha earning her master’s degree in Library and Information Science and becoming a college librarian, so she could dedicate her career to teaching, providing access to educational opportunities for vulnerable populations, and creating learning communities for students to use their own voices productively.
-In 2019, Samantha will be begin her doctoral coursework in Literacy, Language, and Culture Education, so she can continue to explore the intersects between language and community engagement.
+Samantha is currently earning her doctoral degree in Literacy, Language, and Culture Education, so she can continue to explore the intersects between language and community.

 Samantha can be contacted at email@example.com.